Home / Projects / Exploring the Locales of Cognitive Decline

 Project Insights

-Abstract: The progressive accumulation of insoluble aggregates of the presynaptic protein alpha synuclein α Syn is a hallmark of neurodegenerative disorders including Parkinson s disease PD Multiple System Atrophy and Dementia with Lewy Bodies commonly referred to as synucleinopathies Despite considerable progress on the structural biology of these aggregates the molecular
+Abstract: The progressive accumulation of insoluble aggregates of the presynaptic protein alpha-synuclein (α-Syn) is a hallmark of neurodegenerative disorders including Parkinson's disease (PD), Multiple System Atrophy, and Dementia with Lewy Bodies, commonly referred to as synucleinopathies.
+Despite considerable progress on the structural biology of these aggregates, the molecular mechanisms mediating their